-26. Independent Advisors
+27. Independent Advisors

-The Board and each standing committee has the power to hire independent legal, financial or other advisors as they may deem necessary, without consulting or obtaining approval of any officer of the Company in advance except that no committee may retain the Company's outside auditors unless such engagement has been approved by the Audit Committee or its Chairman.
+The Board and each standing committee has the power to hire independent legal, financial or other advisors as they may deem necessary, without consulting or obtaining approval of any officer of the Company in advance except that only the Audit Committee may retain the Company's outside auditors.
 Committees are expected to use their best judgment in determining when such engagements are necessary.
 Any committee that engages such advisor shall promptly notify the Chief Executive Officer of such engagement.
 A report will be made regarding the reason for the engagement at the next Board meeting.